 Following our initial meeting with the student, we collect and review their relevant records such as psycho-educational testing data and reports, and then schedule an assessment.
-Ideally, the assessment involves the parents and students together as we gather information about previous academic and related challenges and successes.
+Ideally, the assessment involves the parents and students together in-person, or virtually if needed, as we gather information about previous academic and related challenges and successes.

 The assessment couples a thorough clinical interview with the records/testing reviews, enabling us to determine the student’s strengths and areas of potential challenges.
 This process reveals behavioral aspects of college readiness, such as the student’s self-advocacy skills, relevant life skills, emotional intelligence, executive function, and capacity to function independently.

 A comprehensive compilation of all this information yields a broad view of areas that need attention and preparation and can indicate a relative level of college readiness.
 This information is used to begin the process of developing a student ”plan of action” that includes goals and direction.
 This Plan of Action, which is continually up-dated in the workshop training and the academic coaching, serves as the blueprint guiding both the participant and our staff.